openharmony/docs/en/application-dev/reference/apis/js-apis-settings.md

 > **NOTE**
 >
 > This API is supported since API version 8 and deprecated since API version 9.
+You are advised to use [setValueSync()](#settingssetvaluesync10) instead.

 **Model restriction**: This API can be used only in the FA model.